wangshaocong92/develop/doc/doc/cla.md

 Also notice that ${\hat{M}}^{\prime}$ with its induced factorization can itself be considered for left divisibility or weak left divisibility (with the step or replacing the last factor by $\infty$ now being superfluous).
 More specifically, because ${\hat{M}}^{\prime} > 0$, ${\hat{M}}_{j}^{\prime} > 1$ for $j \in \lbrack 0,\alpha - i - 1\rbrack$, and ${\hat{M}}^{\prime} = {\hat{M}}_{0}^{\prime} \cdot {\hat{M}}_{1}^{\prime} \cdot \ldots \cdot {\hat{M}}_{\alpha - i - 1}^{\prime} \cdot \infty$, given another positive integer $d^{\prime} > 0$, we could completely test whether the properties of left divisibility or weak left divisibility hold for ${\hat{M}}^{\prime}$ with respect to $d^{\prime}$.
 Replacing the last factor by $\infty$ is not necessary as it is already $\infty$.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-12-Admission-for-Composition-Restricted-Case "Definition 2.12 Admission for Composition - Restricted Case"){.headerlink}Definition 2.12 Admission for Composition - Restricted Case {#Definition-2-12-Admission-for-Composition-Restricted-Case style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-12-Admission-for-Composition-Restricted-Case "Definition 2.12 Admission for Composition - Restricted Case")Definition 2.12 Admission for Composition - Restricted Case

 We first consider composition in the restricted case of length 1 layouts for the second layout.